Delandistrogene moxeparvovec

 Delandistrogene moxeparvovec, sold under the brand name Elevidys, is a recombinant gene therapy used for the treatment of Duchenne muscular dystrophy.
 It is designed to deliver into the body a gene that leads to production of Elevidys micro-dystrophin that contains selected domains of the dystrophin protein present in normal muscle cells.
 It is an adeno-associated virus vector-based gene therapy that is given by intravenous infusion (slow injection into a vein).

 The most commonly reported side effects include vomiting, nausea, liver failure, fever, and thrombocytopenia (abnormally low platelet count in the blood).

 Delandistrogene moxeparvovec was approved for medical use in the United States in June 2023.
-It was developed by Sarepta Therapeutics, together with Roche, and is manufactured by Catalent (a subsidiary of Novo Nordisk).
+It was developed by Sarepta Therapeutics, together with Roche, and is manufactured by Catalent.

 Medical uses

 Delandistrogene moxeparvovec is indicated for the treatment of ambulatory and non-ambulatory individuals four years of age and older with Duchenne muscular dystrophy with a confirmed mutation in the Duchenne muscular dystrophy gene.

 Delandistrogene moxeparvovec is designed to deliver into the body a gene that leads to production of Elevidys micro-dystrophin, a shortened protein (138 kDa, compared to the 427 kDa dystrophin protein of normal muscle cells) that contains selected domains of the dystrophin protein present in normal muscle cells.
 FDA states that the conditional approval is based on detection of successful gene expression; evidence of clinical improvement is still pending.

 In the phase III randomized clinical trial, delandistrogene moxeparvovec failed to show statistically significant motor function improvement.
 The study included 125 ambulatory males aged 4–8 years (63 in therapy group, 62 in placebo group).